jay28son/NFLFirstDownPredictor/README.md

 A defensive coordinator gave our company a task of predicting what a play would be given the conditions at a specific point of a game.
 His team provided us a dataset of plays in the NFL for the past three years.

 ## Problem Statement
+Create a predictive model that can predict the play type of an NFL play.
+Create an application that can be given new data and give a prediction of the play.

 ## Executive Summary
 * Transformed variables from categorical to numerical